-Check your final credit before your new meter is installed
+Check your final credit before you move off prepayment

-Before your new meter is installed, make a note of how much credit you have left.
+Before your supplier installs your new meter or turns off your smart meter's prepayment setting, make a note of how much credit you have left.
 Your supplier will transfer your credit to your new account, so it will go towards your first bill.